mfep/midiconn/README.md

 # midiconn

-**midiconn** is a virtual hub to connect pieces of MIDI hardware using the computer.
+**midiconn** is a virtual hub to connect MIDI hardware through the computer.

 *To Do: insert screenshot*

 ## Features
 - An intuitive, node-based user interface with predictable interactions - one does not have to be a power user or MIDI expert to start using it.
 - Platform-independent preset files to port the MIDI device setup across various computers.
+- Various themes and UI scaling.
 - Minimal resource footprint - no web technologies are employed in **midiconn**.
 - 100% free and open source.